On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Proof of the local well-posedness result

 \subsection{Embedding results for interpolation spaces}

-The interpolation space $\V$ defined by \eqref{special not3} displays a somewhat unclear structure at the first glance.
-We will show that $\V$ is continuously embedded into some H\"older space, which is much easier to deal with and simplifies many arguments in the proof of the main results. \begin{lemma} Let the Assumption \ref{A1} be satisfied.
+The interpolation space $\V$ defined by \eqref{special not3} displays a somehow complicated structure at the first glance, due to the cumbersome definition of interpolation spaces.
+We show that $\V$ is continuously embedded into some H\"older space, which will simplify several arguments in the proof of the main results. \begin{lemma} Let the Assumption \ref{A1} be satisfied.
 Then for all $p\in(d,\infty)$ and $r\in(\frac{2p}{p-d},\infty)$ we have the continuous embedding

 for some $\mathfrak{p}\in(\frac{1}{r},\frac{p-d}{2p})$.
 Consequently, we have the embedding